View the letter below and here.

 As the Senate takes up health reform legislation, we ask that the Senate bill:

-• Maintain benefit protections for mental health and substance use disorder treatment through the exchanges and individual/small group markets, and maintain requirements that those benefits be offered at parity with medical benefits
+- Maintain benefit protections for mental health and substance use disorder treatment and recovery support services through the exchanges and individual/small group markets, and maintain requirements that those benefits be offered at parity with medical benefits

 More than 20 million Americans currently have health care coverage due to the Affordable Care Act (ACA), including millions of Americans with substance use disorders and mental illness.
 This coverage is a critical lifeline for these individuals, many of whom were unable to access effective treatment before the ACA’s expansion of Medicaid eligibility to low-income adults, and its requirement that Medicaid expansion plans and plans sold in the individual and small group markets cover substance use disorder and mental health treatment services at parity with medical and surgical services.